Homeopathic Medicinal Products

 Information about the transmission of documents see Guideline: electronic Release Regulation EEVO (L_Z45).

-The content of the dossier has to follow the Annex I of Dir 2001/83/EC as amended and the note for guidance of the HMPWG “Guidance on module 3”.
+The content of the dossier has to follow Annex I of Dir 2001/83/EC as amended; further guidance documents regarding quality of homeopathic medicinal products are available on the HMPWG website.

 According to the "Points to consider on Stability Testing of HMPs" of the HMPWG two options are acceptable: